filodb/FiloDB/README.md

 1. **partition key** - decides how data is going to be distributed across the cluster.
 All data within one partition key is guaranteed to fit on one node.
 May consist of multiple columns.
 2. **segment key** - groups row values into efficient chunks.
 Segments within a partition are sorted by segment key and range scans can be done over segment keys.
 1. **row key**     - acts as a primary key within each partition and decides how data will be sorted within each segment.
 May consist of multiple columns.

 The PRIMARY KEY for FiloDB consists of (partition key, segment_key, row key).
 When choosing the above values you must make sure the combination of the three are unique.
-No component of a primary key may be null - see the `:getOrElse` function for a way of dealing with null inputs.
+If any component of a primary key contains a null value, then a default value will be substituted.

 Specifying the partitioning column is optional.
 If a partitioning column is not specified, FiloDB will create a default one with a fixed value, which means everything will be thrown into one node, and is only suitable for small amounts of data.
 If you don't specify a partitioning column, then you have to make sure combination of segment key and row key values are all unique.